acrenwelge/btc-wallet/features.md

 * Delete contacts
 * Update contacts
 * Improve terminal UI (e.g. use blessings, pytermgui)
+* Use a different address per transaction (following BIP 32)

 In progress:
 * BTC address verification (any time a btc address is input)